csula/cs3220-spring-2018/notes/homeworks/homework2.md

 * `src/test/java/edu/csula/storage/servlet/GeneratorsDAOImplTest.java`
 * `src/test/java/edu/csula/storage/servlet/UsersDAOImplTest.java`

-Once download these two files, add those two files to be under your lab 4.
+Once download these two files, add those files to be under where your lab 4 was.

 And you are ready to start.
 Use `./gradlew check` to find all the failing tests and modify `GeneratorsDAOImpl.java` to fix the unit test.